 About Driver’s Licence Suspensions

-When a driver in Ontario fails to pay fines, the driver will receive a letter from the Ministry of Transportation notifying them that their driver’s licence has been suspended due to unpaid fines.
+When a driver in Ontario fails to pay fines, the driver will receive a letter from the Ministry of Transportation notifying them that their driver’s license has been suspended due to unpaid fines.

 - Driving With a Suspended Licence

 It is crucial that you abide by your suspension.
 If you are caught driving under suspension you will face heavy fines and possible jail time.

 In order to have your driver’s license reinstated after a suspension, you will be required to pay a fee of approximately $275.
 However, you will not be required to pay a reinstatement fee if your license was suspended due to medical reasons.